grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/60-FileData.md

 ---
 title: 'FileData'
 description: 'Used for wrapping data representing a file when doing multipart requests (file uploads).'
+excerpt: 'Used for wrapping data representing a file when doing multipart requests (file uploads).'
 ---

 _FileData_ is an object for wrapping data representing a file when doing